 Authentic bagels can be difficult to find outside of New York and the surrounding area.
 These are the real deal–they have a chewy texture that only comes from boiling and then baking them.
 Toast them and top with cream cheese or butter for breakfast, or make bagel sandwiches for lunch!
 Available flavors vary by market but may include plain, sesame, onion, everything, cinnamon raisin, and rosemary & salt.

 Durum flour gives this crusty Italian bread a pale yellow color and the loaf is topped with nutty sesame seeds.
 The soft crumb of the bread is perfect for mopping up tomato sauce.

-This is a soft rye bread that’s perfect for sandwiches.
-Many customers who didn’t think they liked rye bread really enjoy this one, because it doesn’t include caraway seeds.
-If you’re looking for a seeded rye, try the dill seed variation.
+This is a softer rye bread that’s perfect for sandwiches.
+Many customers who don’t think they liked rye bread really enjoy this one, because it doesn’t include caraway seeds.
+If you’re looking for a seeded rye, ask for my dill seed variation.

 Challah is an enriched bread, meaning it has some fat and sweetener in addition to the usual flour, water, yeast, and salt.
 The yellow color comes from eggs in the dough.
 This lovely braided loaf made with maple syrup, making it perfect for French toast.
 The texture of the bread is open enough to soak up lots of your egg & milk mixture, but firm enough not to turn to mush.
 Not into French toast?
 It would also be an elegant addition to your table for a family meal or dinner party.